Jason Leong: Early life

-Jason originally studied medicine in University College, Dublin, Ireland.
-He worked as a doctor in Selayang Hospital, juggling his career in medicine and comedy.
-He eventually gave up medicine to focus on being a full time stand-up comedian in 2014.
+Leong originally studied medicine in University College, Dublin, Ireland.
+He worked as a doctor in Selayang Hospital, juggling his career as a doctor and a comedian.
+He eventually gave up his career as a doctor to focus on being a full time stand-up comedian in 2014.

 Career

 Comedy

 He first found fame as a member of comedy troupe The Malaysian Association of Chinese Comedians, otherwise known as MACC.
 The troupe consisted of him, Douglas Lim, Phoon Chi Ho and Kuah Jenhan.

-In 2013, Jason became the first Malaysian to win the 7th International Hong Kong Comedy Competition.
+In 2013, Leong became the first Malaysian to win the 7th International Hong Kong Comedy Competition.

 In 2018, Leong toured his show Harmful When Swallowed in Malaysia, Singapore, India, the Philippines, Hong Kong and Australia.

 In 2020, Netflix released Leong's first special on the platform Dr. Jason Leong: Hashtag Blessed on 16 September.
 The special was originally filmed in 2018, at Temple Of Fine Arts in Brickfields.

 In 2022, Leong was selected to perform at the Just for Laughs Comedy Festival in Montreal, Canada.
 He was one of ten names selected for their New Faces: International showcase, being the only South-East Asian on the lineup that year.

 In 2023, Netflix released Leong's second special on the platform Dr. Jason Leong: Ride with Caution on 9 February.
 The special was filmed in Singapore.

 Writing

-In 2007, Jason published his first book The Twisted Stethoscope with Marshall Cavendish.
+In 2007, Leong published his first book The Twisted Stethoscope with Marshall Cavendish.